 Back to prior page Go to next page

 On the left are the five Rangers in the initial Lone Ranger serial.
-Fifteen episodes later, Lee Powell would be revealed as the real masked man.
+Fifteen episodes later, Lee Powell was revealed as the real masked man.
 From top-to-bottom are:

 George Letz (1916-2000) - is better known as George Montgomery and was married to singer Dinah Shore.
 Starred in the CIMMARON CITY TV series.
 Became a premier furniture designer to many Hollywood celebs.